inaimathi/langnostic/resources/posts/house-keeping.md

 So, lets keep things deliberately concrete.

 You may or may not have noticed a few commits to the [`house`](https://github.com/inaimathi/house) server.
 Mostly as a result of developments in [`cl-congregate`](https://github.com/inaimathi/cl-congregate).
 That is, I'm doing my usual and adding features to the underlying substrate exactly as quickly as I need them, and no quicker.
-They started as concrete requirements for the congregate project, and ended with me addressing some noticeably absent pieces from the `house` system.
+They started as concrete requirements for the congregate project, and ended with me addressing some noticeably absent pieces from `house`.

 ### In-handler redirects

-It used to be possible to set up `redirect-handler`s in `house`, but I hadn't considered the use case wherein a particular page might need to conditionally redirect the client elsewhere.
+It used to be possible to set up `redirect-handler`s, but I hadn't considered the use case wherein a particular page might need to conditionally redirect the client elsewhere.
 One part of this is that there needs to be a way to `redirect!` internally to a handler.

 ```lisp
 ;;; define-handler.lisp